 Probability of Success

-Jeff and Susan were very pleased with the entire process with Financial Synergies.
+Jeff and Susan were very pleased throughout the entire process with Financial Synergies.
 They would have felt overwhelmed with all the decisions to make and the advisor team helped them avoid several pitfalls that could have been costly.
 They feel that the team understands their situation very well, and they have laid out a clear plan moving forward.

 The advisor team explained what would happen over the next several months.
 Jeff and Susan will receive quarterly performance reports from Financial Synergies.
 They will monitor the investment accounts on an ongoing basis and make any rebalancing adjustments as needed.
-The team set reminder for important dates upcoming, such as Jeff’s employment termination, rolling over the retirement accounts, and coordinating with the CPA on tax materials.
+The team set reminders for important dates upcoming, such as Jeff’s employment termination, rolling over the retirement accounts, and coordinating with the CPA on tax materials.
 They also provided an estate attorney recommendation and helped coordinate a meeting to complete their estate documents.

 The advisor team planned a follow up meeting later in the year, and asked Jeff and Susan about the frequency they would like to meet each year going forward.
 Jeff and Susan did not foresee the major life changes that came their way.
 It was overwhelming and scary, but they felt very fortunate about their decision to work with Financial Synergies.
 They feel confident that they’re working with the right team that can help make their future retirement dreams a reality.

 This is a hypothetical illustration of the services provided by Financial Synergies Wealth Advisors.
 Investing involves risk, and past performance is not a guarantee of future results.
 None of the information conveyed in this example should be considered financial advice.
-Financial Synergies does not provide tax or legal advice, and it is recommended to consult with tax and legal professionals on such matters.